aureliaspecker/twitter-guess-who/README.md

 The SECRET_KEY variable can be anything you like (i.e. random number).

-Note: The Twitter access token and access token secret required with some of the Twitter APIs is generated with [Sign In With Twitter](https://developer.twitter.com/en/docs/basics/authentication/guides/log-in-with-twitter) when a user first starts playing the game.
+Note: The Twitter access token and access token secret required with some of the Twitter APIs are generated with [Sign In With Twitter](https://developer.twitter.com/en/docs/basics/authentication/guides/log-in-with-twitter) when a user first starts playing the game.